Wednesday, March 26, 2008

 apples — you need to divide the price by the amount (ounces,

-pounds, etc.) in order to get the comparable unit price.
+pounds, etc.) in order to get the comparable unit price. - Go during slow times.
+One of my favorite times to

 shop is late at night.
 But during working hours or other non-peak times